Eduard Spertsyan

-Eduard Mkrtychevich Spertsyan (Էդուարդ Մկրտիչի Սպերցյան; Эдуард Мкртычевич Сперцян; born 7 June 2000) is a professional football player who plays as an attacking midfielder for FC Krasnodar.
-Born in Russia, he represents the Armenia national team.
+Eduard Mkrtychevich Spertsyan (Էդուարդ Մկրտիչի Սպերցյան; Эдуард Мкртычевич Сперцян; born 7 June 2000) is a Russian-Armenian professional footballer who plays as an attacking midfielder for Russian Premier League club Krasnodar.
+Born in Russia, he plays for the Armenia national team.

 Club career

 Spertsyan made his debut in the Russian Professional Football League for FC Krasnodar-2 on 17 March 2018 in a game against FC Biolog-Novokubansk.
 He made his Russian Football National League debut for Krasnodar-2 on 1 October 2018 in a game against FC Khimki.

-After scoring seven goals in the first nine games of the FNL season for FC Krasnodar-2, he made his Russian Premier League debut for FC Krasnodar on 18 September 2020 in a game against FC Khimki.
-On 28 October 2020, he made his European debut as a late substitute in the Champions League 4–0 home loss to Chelsea.
+After scoring seven goals in the first nine games of the FNL season for FC Krasnodar-2, Spertsyan made his Russian Premier League debut for FC Krasnodar on 18 September 2020 in a match against FC Khimki.
+On 28 October 2020, he made his European debut as a late substitute in the Champions League 4–0 home loss against Chelsea, making him the youngest ever Armenia national team player to ever play UEFA Champions League group stages, surpassing Henrikh Mkhitaryan for over one year and one month.

-International
+International career

 On 17 February 2021, the Football Federation of Armenia confirmed that Spertsyan would join the Armenia national team in March to prepare for the World Cup qualifiers.
 Spertsyan made his debut for the national team on 31 March 2021 against Romania.
 He came on as a substitute at half-time, scoring in the 56th minute at the Republican Stadium.
-He scored the only goal in a match against Ireland in Yerevan for Armenia to get the win, as well as at the away game in Dublin as Ireland would go on to win 3-2 at the Aviva stadium.
+He scored in two Nations League matches against Ireland.
+He scored the only goal in a match in Yerevan for Armenia to get the win, as well as at the away game in Dublin as Ireland would go on to win 3–2 at the Aviva Stadium.
+On 17 October 2023 he scored the only goal for Armenia in a friendly game vs North Macedonia from a freekick.

+On 7 November 2025, it was announced that Spertsyan became the captain of the Armenian national team.

+Personal life

+Spertsyan was born into a mixed family.
+His father, an ethnic Armenian, was previously involved in the tobacco business, and his mother has Russian-German roots (her maiden name was Ekman).
+The footballer has an older brother, Eric, with whom the age difference is three years.

+Spertsyan married Alina Karapetyan on 23 June 2023.
+The celebration took place in Pyatigorsk and was organized in the traditional Armenian style.
+Alina is a relative of the former Armenian national team footballer Aleksandr Karapetyan.